blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook_v2.md

 | Coent  | Seasons, Chaos, Beauty            |

 # Advancement
-- As you gain XP, you can spend it on advancements
+- As you earn perks, you may choose from the options below
-- Some advancements require you to already have others
 \page

-## Hand-to-hand Training(50XP)
+## Hand-to-hand Training
 With at least one level of Hand-to-hand training, you gain the following benefits:
 - May substitute **DEX** for **STR** with unarmed attacks
 <br><br>